2023 Argentine general election: Background

 In the 2019 general election, the Peronist, left-wing Frente de Todos ticket of Alberto Fernández, former Cabinet Chief, and Cristina Fernández de Kirchner, National Senator and former president, defeated the center-right Juntos por el Cambio ticket of incumbent president Mauricio Macri and conservative Peronist National Senator Miguel Ángel Pichetto, exceeding the threshold to win the presidency in a single round.
 Macri became the first incumbent president in Argentine history to be defeated for reelection.

 The first two years of the Fernández presidency were limited by the COVID-19 pandemic in Argentina, during which he imposed strict lockdown measures in an attempt to suppress the spread of the disease, and a debt crisis.
 While the economy did recover in 2021–22, inflation rose to 100% (the highest since 1991).
-His approval ratings have been consistently low throughout his presidency, only on a few occasions has his approval rating been over 50%, with disapproval ratings from 60% to 80%.
-According to British newspaper The Economist, Fernández is "a president without a plan", and his presidency is a "weak administration", alluding to his lack of independent decision-making and under the heavy influence of Vice President and former President Cristina Fernández de Kirchner, also the leader of the coalition, whom Fernández himself described as a "permanent source of consultation."
+His approval ratings were low throughout his presidency, rarely cresting 50%, while disapproval ranged from 60% to 80%.
+In 2020, The Economist declared him "a president without a plan", and his presidency a "weak administration", alluding to his lack of independent decision-making and the admitted influence on him of Vice President and former President Cristina Fernández de Kirchner.
 The 2021 midterm elections resulted in heavy losses for the Frente de Todos, which lost its majority in both houses of Congress.
 Observers attributed the loss to widespread anger over high inflation and rising poverty.

 In April 2023, Fernández announced that he had decided not to seek reelection to the presidency in the 2023 general election.
 Others who refused to run were incumbent vice president Cristina Fernández de Kirchner (who served as president between 2007 and 2015), and former president Mauricio Macri, who succeeded Fernández de Kirchner and preceded Fernández.
 Controversial constitutional amendments in Jujuy – a province governed by Gerardo Morales, who ran as a precandidate for vice president alongside Horacio Rodriguez Larreta– led to protests beginning in June where demonstrators stormed the Jujuy legislature.

 The 2023 election was held amid a severe economic crisis with over 140% inflation and 40% poverty which observers said would negatively affect the ruling party's chance for another term.